 And for Scarlett; well, that was the easiest fit of all.
 From her very first day, she took to her school like a fish to water, barely noticing my absence when I slipped out of the classroom on that first day.
 From that point on, we’ve never had issues with separation, and I credit that to how great the school and teachers are for our little girl.

-7 Steps to Choosing the Perfect Preschool for Your Child:
+7 Steps on How to Choose a Preschool for Your Child:

 Be aware of deadlines.
 Something we didn’t know going into the preschool hunt, was that most school’s run on tight admissions deadlines.
 For many preschools, there are waitlists and enrollment periods.
 Be sure to ask about the application and admission procedures and the timeline for these.
 Start considering programs early and get information to make sure you don’t miss any of those crucial deadlines.